-The authorisation holder of an immunological veterinary medicinal product submits a copy of the monitoring report – consisting of the batch protocol and the batch release document signed by the authorised individual – to the MEB.
+The marketing authorisation holder of an immunological veterinary medicinal product submits a copy of the monitoring report – consisting of the batch protocol and the batch release document signed by the authorised individual – to the Veterinary Medicinal Products Unit.

-Following receipt of the monitoring report, the MEB performs an administrative check.
+Following receipt of the monitoring report, the Veterinary Medicinal Products Unit performs an administrative check.
 If the veterinary medicinal product meets the requirements of the marketing authorisation, then a batch release certificate is issued.

-Please submit the completed application form together with a copy of the monitoring report for the relevant batch, consisting of the batch protocol and the batch release document that has been signed by the authorised person.
+- A copy of the monitoring report of the relevant batch, consisting of the batch protocol and the batch release document signed by the authorised person.

-If applicable, a copy of the batch release certificate already issued by another member state – in accordance with Article 81 or 82 of Directive 2001/82/EC – should also be included.
+- If applicable, a copy should also be provided of the batch release certificate already issued by another member state – in accordance with Article 81 or 82 of Directive 2001/82/EC.

-Please visit the EDQM website for a further description of the procedure and the required documents (incl. sample batch protocol templates).
+Please visit the EDQM website for a further description of the procedure and the required documents (including sample batch protocol templates).